-The proposed lease area includes the same facilities as in the prior lease.
-These facilities are used for recreational boating and shoreline protection purposes.
+The proposed lease area contains the same facilities as the prior lease.
+These facilities are used for recreational boating and shoreline protection.
 They have existed at this location for many years.
-Recreational boating and water recreation are water-dependent activities, generally consistent with the common law Public Trust Doctrine.
+Recreational boating and fishing are water-dependent activities, generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The existing bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources in Georgiana Slough for recreational and navigational use by the public at no cost to the public.
+The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.